Multicalibration for Modeling Censored Survival Data with Universal Adaptability: Methodology

-where $w_m = \bbP(D = \sS_m )$.
-Furthermore, it can be extended to the scenario with only one source domain and multiple target domains or to the one with multiple treatments. \end{remark}
+where $\sigma(X_i)$ is the propensity score defined in~\eqref{eqn:propensity}, and $r$ is the ratio of marginal probabilities of belonging to each domain:

+Previous works, such as~\cite{Kim22}, assume equal marginal probabilities for source and target domain membership, $\pr(D = \sS) = \pr(D = \sT)$, implying $r = 1$.
+However, it is important to point out that the ratio $r$ cancels out in the \textsc{ipsw} estimator~\eqref{eqn:IPSW-emp} and thus is not needed.
+Nevertheless, to ensure the validity of our methods and theoretical guarantees, we impose the following standard assumption: \begin{assumption} The propensity scores satisfy $0 < \sigma_{\sS}(X), \sigma_{\sT}(X) < 1$ for all $X \in \mathcal{X}$. \end{assumption} Assumption~\ref{ass:bounded-propensity} is commonly used in the literature on propensity score reweighting (e.g.,~\cite{zeng2021propensity}) and domain adaptation.
+It ensures that the weighting functions remain bounded, thereby preventing instability in finite-sample estimation.
+In addition, it implies that both domains are non-degenerate, i.e., $0 < \pr(D = \sS), \pr(D = \sT) < 1$, which is essential for meaningful comparisons and valid domain adaptation.

-In practice, however, the propensity scores are unknown, and many techniques varying in sophistication can be used to estimate the propensity score.
-The most common method used is via logistic regression.
-Formally, analysts seek an optimal fit $\wh{\sigma}_{\sT} $ from a fixed set of scoring functions $\Sigma$ using unlabeled samples from source and target domains.
-Define $w(X) := \sigma_{\sT}(X)/\sigma_{\sS}(X)$, the reweighting of samples from $\sD_\sS$ is done according to the propensity odds $\wh{w}(X) = \wh{\sigma}_{\sT}(X)/\wh{\sigma}_{\sS}(X)$,
+In practice, the true propensity scores are unknown and must be estimated.
+Various techniques, ranging in complexity, can be used to approximate these scores, with logistic regression being the most commonly employed method.
+Formally, analysts aim to obtain an optimal estimate $\wh{\sigma}_{\sT} $ from a predefined class of scoring functions $\Sigma$ using unlabeled samples from both the source and target domains.
+Define the propensity score odds function as